-Temple Law Review and Temple University Beasley School of Law’s Advocacy Program solicits articles each year for the “Annual Edward D. Ohlbaum Paper in Advocacy.”
+Temple Law Review and Temple University Beasley School of Law’s Advocacy Program solicit articles each year for the “Annual Edward D. Ohlbaum Paper in Advocacy.”
 Professor Ohlbaum, a national leader in trial advocacy education and director of advocacy programs at Temple University Beasley School of Law until his death in March of 2014, was a scholar of the law of evidence committed to teaching advocacy with emphasis on students and practitioners mastering skills, evidence law, and professionalism.

 |2018||Paul Manafort, Monica Lewinsky, and the Penn State Three Case: When Should the Crime-Fraud Exception Vitiate the Attorney-Client Privilege?||Lance Cole|

 |2017||Restoring Justice: Purging Evil From Federal Rule of Evidence 609||The Hon.
 Timothy R. Rice|